-Course Code Course Title Prerequisite(s) Credit Hours ACC 400 Government and Not for Profit Accounting ACC 304 3 ACC 499 Special Topics in Accounting Consent of Dept. 3 ACC310 Introduction to CIMA Professional Diplomas ACC 201 + FIN 200 + MIS 200 + MGT 200 + MKT 200 + ACC 302/ FIN 302 co-requisite 3
+Course Code Course Title Prerequisite(s) Credit Hours ACC 400 Government and Not for Profit Accounting ACC 304 3 ACC 499 Special Topics in Accounting Consent of Department 3 ACC310 Introduction to CIMA Professional Diplomas ACC 201 + FIN 200 + MIS 200 + MGT 200 + MKT 200 + ACC 302/ FIN 302 co-requisite 3 FIN 302 Financial Statement Analysis FIN 200 3

-Course Code Course Title Prerequisite(s) Credit Hours
+Course Code Course Title tle Prerequisite(s)

 OE1 Open Elective I - 3

 OE2 Open Elective II - 3

 OE3 Open Elective III - 3

-OE4 Open Elective IV - 3

-The remaining 12 credit hours (4 courses) could be counted towards the completion of the requirement for one of the available Minors at Abu Dhabi University and/or utilized in taking free elective courses according to the following four options:
+The remaining 12 credit hours (4 courses) could be counted towards the completion of the requirement for one of the available Minors at Abu Dhabi University and/or utilized in taking free elective courses according to the following three options:

-1. 12 credits (4 courses) to be used fully or partially towards satisfying the requirement for a minor within COBA.

-- 2. 12 credits (4 courses) to be counted against the completion of a non-business Minor outside COBA, at least one extra course will be required in that case. - 3.
-12 credits (4 courses) to be freely selected from any of the undergraduate courses offered at Abu Dhabi University.
+- 1. 9 credits (3 courses) to be used fully or partially towards satisfying the requirement for a minor within COBA. - 2.
+9 credits (3 courses) to be counted against the completion of a non-business Minor outside COBA. - 3.
+9 credits (3 courses) to be freely selected from any of the undergraduate courses offered at Abu Dhabi University.